VTA Bus Accident Lawyers

 - and West Tisbury.

 The VTA's transportation services consist of both fixed route and a paratransit service (known locally as the "Lift").
 Fixed route service varies throughout the year, depending on the seasonal travel demand.
 The VTA's peak season of operation typically runs from May to October, with fourteen routes that travel Island-wide.
+Operating differently from the MBTA which serves the Greater Boston area, VTA is a regional transit authority which only serves Martha's Vineyard.

 The Martha's Vineyard Transport Authority, or (VTA), is responsible for public transportation on Martha's Vineyard for the small seasonal community.
 In both its diesel buses and electric buses, it carries passengers along its fifteen routes which include: